Migracode-Barcelona/old-syllabus-contents/db/week-2/lesson.md

 ## Homework

-You should complete all of the tasks in **Week 2** of the [Database Homework repository](https://github.com/CodeYourFuture/Databases-Homework).
+Fork, clone and complete all of the tasks in **Week 2** of the [Database Homework repository](https://github.com/CodeYourFuture/Databases-Homework).